FAQ | Robinhood

 Why do I need to approve my tokens before swapping?

-When you swap a token for the first time, you approve it to be swapped by 0x API, a decentralized exchange (DEX).
 A DEX requires the use of smart contracts to enable the swapping of crypto on the blockchain.
 Token approvals help protect your crypto from being accessed by a smart contract without your permission.
 You’ll only need to approve a token once in order to swap it.
+If required, a token approval transaction may be included as part of your swap.
+For more information, learn about cross-chain swap security risks.

 How do I check my transaction history?